jlan84/knn-assignment/individual.md

     HHH  HHT   HTH  HTT  THH  THT   TTH  TTT
     ```

-    To verify your result, you'll have to just do things like this:
+    To verify your result, you'll have to just do things like:
     ```python
     root = build_coinflip_tree(3)
     assert root.value == ""